itsleaheye/Portfolio/README.md

 # Portfolio Details | [View Live](https://leaheyestone.ca)

-Portfolio developed by myself, and has been incrementally improved over the years.
+Portfolio developed and designed by myself.
+It has been incrementally improved over the years.
-All images and content within this portfolio belong to and were created by myself.
+All images and content within this portfolio belong to and were created by Leah Eyestone.
 They are not free to be re-used.

-- Languages - HTML, JavaScript, SCSS with CSS compression
+- Languages - HTML, JavaScript, SCSS
+  - Utilizing a CSS compression tool
 - Libraries - FontAwesome Icons, Google Fonts
 - IDE - Visual Studio Code